-A. Lost Commands - groups which are not under the command and control of the BIAF and the AFP/PNP as verified by the Ad Hoc Joint Action Group (AHJAG).
+A. Lost Commands - groups which are not under the command and control of the BIA and the AFP/PNP as verified by the Ad Hoc Joint Action Group (AHJAG).

+Page 2, IV Definition of Terms

-B. Criminal Syndicates/Kidnap-for-Ransom Groups - refer to a group of aggurpation of persons who engage in criminal activities as verified by AHJAG.
+B. Criminal Syndicates/Kidnap-for-Ransom Groups - refer to a group or aggrupation of persons who engage in criminal activities as verified by AHJAG.
 C. Criminal Elements - within the purview of AHJAG, refers to a leader/member of a criminal syndicate or kidnap for ransom group as distinguished from common criminals.

-D. Isolation - refers to the act of dissociating/segregating criminal elements form the general public as a mode to monitor and counter their criminal activities.

-E. Interdiction - refers to the act of apprehending criminal elements as defined in A and B and turning them over to the AHJAG.
+D. Isolation - refers to the act of dissociating/segregating criminal elements from the general public as a mode to monitor and counter their criminal activities.
+E. Interdiction - refers to the act of apprehending criminal elements as defined in paragraphs A and B and turning them over to the AGHJAG.

-F. Order of Battle - refers to the list of wanted persons prepared by the AFP/PNP as verified by the AHJAG.